arjunnuk/arjunnuk/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on course
+- 🔭 I’m currently working on my course
 - 🌱 I’m currently learning python
 - 👯 I’m looking to collaborate on open source
 - 🤔 I’m looking for help with Developers